-Modupe Akinola is the Sanford C. Bernstein & Co.
-Associate Professor of Leadership and Ethics at Columbia Business School.
+Modupe Akinola is an Associate Professor of Management at Columbia Business School.
 Modupe’s research examines how organizational environments can engender stress, and how this stress can influence individual and organizational performance.
 She uses multiple methodologies, including physiological responses (specifically hormonal and cardiovascular responses), behavioral observation, and implicit and reaction time measures, to examine how cognitive outcomes are affected by stress.
 Additionally, Modupe examines the strategies organizations employ to increase the diversity of their talent pool, as well as the biases that affect the recruitment and retention of women and minorities in organizations.

 Modupe has written on these topics in numerous academic journals and her research has been covered in various media outlets including The New York Times, National Public Radio, WIRED, Scientific American, Forbes, The Economist, and The Huffington Post.
 Her co-authored Sunday New York Times op-ed titled “Professors are Prejudiced, Too” (with Dolly Chugh and Katherine Milkman) was one of the Top 20 most-emailed/read/tweeted articles the weekend it was published.
 Modupe was recognized as a Rising Star by the Association of Psychological Science, and received Massachusetts Institute of Technology’s esteemed Dr. Martin Luther King, Jr. Fellowship.